-From 2007 the volumes of electricity (power) traded in the wholesale market at regulated prices will begin to be substantially reduced.
-The pace of reduction was set by the Russian Federation Government according to socio-economic development forecasts.
-In 2007 90% of the forecasted balance electricity and 100% capacity will be traded at regulated prices.
+From 2007, the volumes of electricity (power) traded in the wholesale market at regulated prices began to be reduced.
+The pace of reduction was set by the Russian Federation Government according to socioeconomic development forecasts.
+In 2007 up to 90% of the forecasted produced electricity volumes and 100% of capacity were traded at regulated prices.
 The period from 2006 to approximately 2011 is a transition period.
-After that, it is expected that a fully competitive wholesale market will develop.
+After that, it is expected that a fully competitive wholesale market will be formed.